Group Health is a managed care medical insurance plan, which means:

 In addition to monthly premiums which are deducted from your pay, other costs should be considered when choosing a medical plan, such as:

-Group Health Cooperative offers the following three types of health plans for UW employees and their dependents.
+Group Health Cooperative offers the following four types of health plans for UW employees and their dependents.
 The SoundChoice plan is new for 2016.

 Group Health Classic is a managed care health plan that offers lower copays and annual deductibles packaged with competitive monthly premiums (which are higher than the Value plan).
 There is no plan co-insurance, so your medical expenses will always be predictable.

 Group Health Value